Sunday, March 2, 2025, 10 a.m.-4 p.m.

 • Muscles Alive! is a neuroscience educational outreach program.
 Participants get to see, hear, record, and experience their own brain’s command to the muscle and experience very robust, fun, and attention-getting illusions and phenomena related to reflexes and proprioception (ability to sense the position and orientation and movement of one’s body).

-• Sci On the Fly: Mobile Outreach Learning Lab
+• Sci On the Fly: Mobile Outreach Learning Lab, CSU

 • High-end gaming computers run advanced team-based programs focused on teaching youth across Colorado about the deep connections between humans, animals, and the environment.